loredanacirstea/wasmx-docs/docs/architecture/provable_email_forwarding.md

 ### `Provable-Email-Registry`

-* a decentralized registry where email body hashes `bh`, `Message-ID`, signature hashes (e.g. DKIM-Signature, ARC headers signatures) can be registered for authentication verification.
+* a decentralized registry where email body hashes `bh`, `Message-ID`, and signature hashes (e.g. DKIM-Signature, ARC headers signatures) can be registered for authentication verification.
 While respecting user privacy.
 * users may also register their consent for their emails to be forwarded or not, or to be notified when a provable forward happens.

 ### `Provable-Forward-Origin-DKIM-Context`